 Potential Settlement Value of Similac Lawsuits

 There have been no verdicts or settlements in any Similac NEC lawsuit.
 The litigation is young.
 This makes projecting settlement amounts for a Similac lawsuit challenging.
-So take any estimates give here we a grain of salt.
+So take any estimates given here we a grain of salt.

 Still, we can project Similac NEC lawsuit settlements amounts using common sense, history, and recent payouts in medical malpractice cases in which NEC in a premature infant was the primary injury.

 What NEC Malpractice Lawsuits Tell Us